CollaboraOnline/CollaboraOnline.github.io/readme.md

 index.html
 ```

-To circunvent this you can either click that index.html under `Name` or you can simply type it at the end of that page address like so:
+To circumvent this you can either click that index.html under `Name` or you can simply type it at the end of that page address like so:
 `file:///home/pedrosilva/collaboraonline-page/public/post/buildit/index.html`

 Note: ideally we would have this in one folder inside of CollaboraOffice.com so everyone with Basic Auth could check it